tanthehack/re-code-report/report.typ

     \

     However, the limitations of manual code review or peer review in today's fast-paced development environments are becoming increasingly apparent.
 The sheer volume of code produced, coupled with time constraints, can make thorough code review a challenge (Sadowski et. al., #cite(<sadowski_mordern>, form: "year")).
 The immediate solution adopted today to this limitation is called Mordern Code Review (MCR).
 MCR is a lightweight approach to traditional code inspections or peer review (Badampudi et al., #cite(<bada_modern>, form: "year")).
 During the process, one or more reviewers assess the code for errors, adherence to coding standards, test coverage, and more.
 These MCR tools automate many aspects of the review process, making it faster and more efficient compared to traditional peer review methods that rely solely on manual processes @yu_2024.
-For example, tools like GitHub #footnote[GitHub: https://github.com], GitLab #footnote[GitLab: https://about.gitlab.com/], and Bitbucket #footnote[Bitbucket: https://bitbucket.com/] provide features such as inline commenting, automated code formatting checks, and integration with Continuous Integration/Continuous Deployment (CI/CD) pipelines, streamlining the review process.
+For example, tools like GitHub, GitLab, and provide features such as inline commenting, automated code formatting checks, and integration with Continuous Integration/Continuous Deployment (CI/CD) pipelines, streamlining the review process.